 Many people started to enjoy cooking during quarantine than before COVID-19 happened.
 To further enjoy the sumptuous food, why not try taking delectable food shots?
 You can create a whole album intended only for food and share them on social media or with other photographers.

 It may look simple but black-and-white photography is actually very technical if you are aiming to get award-winning shots.
 You can try your hand with it and have your pet or other family members be your model.

 Join photography groups that hold contests and photo challenges.
 It will be fun to take the challenges plus there is even a chance that you will win one of the contests.

 5. Use a free background remover to get creative with photos.

-If you try to remove background from the image, you get to practice your editing skills plus you will get inspired by all the creative pictures that you will produce later on.
+If you remove the background from the image, you get to practice your editing skills plus you will get inspired by all the creative pictures that you will produce later on.

 How about you?
-Do you experience the mental health benefits of photography during this pandemic?
+Do you experience the mental health benefits of photography in today’s world?
 Share your thoughts in the comments.

 Jenn Pereira is the Product Designer of Removal.AI, an AI technology used to remove background from images.